Have you ever seen a molting chicken?

 The best way to help your flock while in molt is to keep their stress levels as low as possible.
 They are going through a rough time physically so keeping them as calm as possible is key to them getting back to normal.

 Second, reduce the handling of your birds during this time.
 Their bodies have no protective feathers in some places which means their skin is readily available to be injured.
 Plus, handling stresses chickens out some times.

 Finally, increase their protein levels.
 Protein helps our bodies rebuild.
 It is no different for chickens.
-So during a time when their bodies are working over time to rejuvenate itself, it is important to give them extra of that important building block.
+During a time when their bodies are working overtime to rejuvenate themselves, it is important to give them extra of that important building block.

 Well, that is all of the ‘molting’ information I have for you.
 I hope it helps you to understand what is taking place in your flock.

-And hopefully it will help you not be so shocked (like I was) if you walk into your coop one day and find your chickens have gone bald.
+And hopefully, it will help you not be so shocked (like I was) when you walk into your coop one day and find your chickens have gone bald.